gustavodileone/ssq/README.md

 # Fetch SSQ

-Simple program that fetches [SSQ](https://developer.valvesoftware.com/wiki/Server_queries) (Server Query Protocol) information and displays on the terminal.
+Simple program that fetches [SSQ](https://developer.valvesoftware.com/wiki/Server_queries) (Source Server Query) information and displays on the terminal.

 My goal with this was really just practice network programming in linux with C.